Inpatient vs. Outpatient Rehab: What Type of Treatment Is Best for You?

 Who Is Best Suited to Outpatient Treatment?

-Because outpatient addiction treatment isn’t strictly supervised and doesn’t include detox, it’s best suited to clients who have already gone through detox and require a less intensive level of care.
+Outpatient addiction treatment isn’t strictly supervised and doesn’t include detox.
+Therefore, it’s best suited to clients who have already gone through detox and require a less intensive level of care.
 Many clients who choose outpatient treatment have previously completed an inpatient program and simply want to continue their journey with structured support.

 Finding the Right Addiction Treatment Program for You

-Although things like cost, location, and schedule play a role, the most important factor in choosing a program should be what you need to succeed.
+Things like cost, location, and schedule play a role.
+However, the most important factor in choosing a program should be what you need to succeed.
 If you have a severe, ongoing addiction, you’d likely benefit most from an inpatient program.
-If you have a mild addiction that doesn’t require detox or strict supervision, outpatient treatment may be enough.
+Should you have a mild addiction that doesn’t require detox or strict supervision, outpatient treatment may be enough.
 If you’re still not sure, the addiction specialists at Apex Recovery can help you find the right fit.

 Apex Recovery Offers Effective Inpatient and Outpatient Recovery Programs

+Can’t decide which is more appropriate for you, inpatient vs. outpatient rehab?
 At Apex Recovery in San Diego, CA, we’ve helped people from all walks of life achieve sobriety through professionally led inpatient and outpatient treatment.
+Through our knowledge and experience, we can give you the best recommendation for treatment.
 If you’re ready to overcome your addiction for good, we’re ready to help you get there.
-Contact us today to learn more about your options.
+Call us today at 619.458.3435 or contact us online to learn more about your options.